return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_connector_c.rst

 Hence they are reference-counted using \ :c:func:`drm_connector_get`\  and
 \ :c:func:`drm_connector_put`\ .

-KMS driver must create, initialize, register and attach at a \ :c:type:`struct drm_connector <drm_connector>`\  for each such sink.
+KMS driver must create, initialize, register and attach at a \ :c:type:`struct struct <struct>`\ drm_connector for each such sink.
 The instance is created as other KMS objects and initialized by setting the following fields.
 The connector is initialized with a call to \ :c:func:`drm_connector_init`\  with a pointer to the
 \ :c:type:`struct drm_connector_funcs <drm_connector_funcs>`\  and a connector type, and then exposed to